sre2021/Utrains_python_script/python_projects/project8.md

-## After finding the s3 buckets that don't have encryption enabled and no bucket policy applied using projectè script, modify the script to fix them accordingly.
+## After finding the s3 buckets that don't have encryption enabled and no bucket policy applied using project7 script, modify the script to fix them accordingly.

 ## The script is below: